New Creative Equity Fund

 For more information, including the full criteria and application, please see our current grants opportunities page.
 The deadline to apply using our online application form is August 17.

-We will host an informational webinar about these grants on Thursday, July 26.
-Please register in advance through this link.
+We hosted an informational webinar about these grants on Thursday, July 26.
+The 33 minute session can be viewed here.

-Additionally, we will host an in-person information session on Monday, August 6 at the 2100 Building in South Seattle from 4 to 5 p.m.
-To attend, please register using this link.
+Additionally, we hosted an in-person information session on Monday, August 6 at the 2100 Building in South Seattle. .

 For questions, please contact firstname.lastname@example.org or 206.515.2109.